pesalerno/Pseudacris-island-genomics/README.md

 	>plink.prune.in
 	>plink.prune.out

 	They are simple lists of SNP IDs, which can then be used as argument for --extract or --exclude commands in plink.

 Results from first filters are:

-Pseudacris regilla:

-1. denovo, p=7, r=0.5 - 1773/2589 SNPs filtered - 24/132 individuals filtered
+***Pseudacris regilla:***

+1. STACKS-refmap, bwa n=0.04: filtered 31/132 individuals and 29/99 SNPs.
+FINAL: 70 SNPs.

+2. STACKS-refmap, bwa n=0.08: filtered 51/132 individuals and 34/100 SNPs.
+FINAL: 66 SNPs.

+3. STACKS-denovo, n=2:

+4. ipyRAD:

+***Xantusia:***

+1. STACKS-denovo, with *X. vigilis*, n=2: filtered 54/141 individuals, 3419/4694 SNPs.
+[Final file:]() 1275 SNPs

+2. STACKS-denovo, without viligis, n=2: filtered 18/119 individuals, 1927/3087 SNPs.
+FINAL: 1160 SNPs.

+3. ipyRAD with *X. vigilis*:

+4. ipyRAD without vigilis:

+==> I converted these files from **.ped** format to **.stru** format for use in adegenet and structure using the program PGDSpider.